Education New Voices

 • Canadian citizen or permanent resident

-• Applicant must be available to meet regularly either in person or via teleconferencing
+• Applicant must be available to meet regularly (in-person or remotely)

-• Applicant must be available to attend all rehearsals and final presentation in Toronto in March 2025 (1-2 weeks)
+• Applicant must be available to attend all rehearsals and final presentation in Toronto in April/May 2027

 About Soundstreams: